radondb/radondb-mysql-kubernetes/dockerfile/mysql/README.md

 These variables are optional, used in conjunction to create a new user and set that user's password.
 This user will be granted superuser permissions (see above) for the database specified by the `MYSQL_DATABASE` variable.
 Both variables are required for a user to be created.

-Do note that there is no need to use this mechanism to create the `root` superuser or `qc_repl` replication user, that user gets created by default with the password set by either of the mechanisms (given or generated) discussed above.

 ## `SERVER_UUID`

 The variable is a mysql parameter configured in `auto.cnf`, used to provide UUID when mysql is started for the first time.